Chandini3/Monster-chase-game/README.md

-# Monster-chase-game
+# Monster Chase
-This is a pixelated game created using unity 2D that allows the user to jump over the monsters getting spawned from left and right direction.
+The main aim of this project is to create a game using pixelated assets obtained using the code written using Machine Leanring and Cycle GANs.

 # Technology
+Unity 2D <br />
+Machine Learning <br />
-Unity 2D, ML, Cycle GANs
+Cycle GANs

 # Language
 C#